 UDP stands for User Datagram protocol.
 It is also a transport layer protocol.
 The protocol number of UDP protocol is 17.
-In this article, we will discuss about features of User Datagram protocol.
+In this article, we will discuss features of User Datagram protocol.

-What is User Data gram Protocol (UDP) ?
+What is the User Datagram Protocol (UDP)?

-Header of User Datagram Protocol (UDP)
+The header of User Datagram Protocol (UDP)

 Application of User Datagram Protocol

-Although, many application layer protocols, use Transmission Control Protocol as a transport layer protocol, but still there are some protocols, which has speed is more important than Reliability.
+Although many application layer protocols, use Transmission Control Protocol as a transport layer protocol, still there are some protocols, which has speed is more important than Reliability.
 Protocols which needed fast delivery of data is used User Datagram Protocol (UDP).
 Mainly UDP is used by Dynamic Host Configuration Protocol (DHCP), Domain Name System (DNS), Simple Network Management Protocol (SNMP), Routing Information Protocol (RIP).

 Voice and Video traffic mainly used User Datagram Protocol.
 Because such type of communication not wants delay during transmission of data from source to destination.